 Discrimination based on parental status is illegal.
 Employers cannot ask employees or job applicants about their parental status.

 Eliminating this interview question protects job seekers from the stigma of prioritizing their child’s well-being over their job duties.
 Or that men without children are more likely to work harder.

 Employers may be OK with female employees taking maternity leave but penalize male employees for taking advantage of the Family and Medical Leave Act for paternity leave.

 According to the law, these prejudices are based on gender assumptions, and whether you have children or not has no bearing on your ability to perform your work duties.

-If you’re unsure if your situation falls into a discrimination category, contact the employment law experts at Shimoda Law Corp.
+If you’re unsure if your situation falls into a discrimination category, contact the employment law experts at Shimoda & Rodriguez Law, PC

 Should I File A Complaint With Human Resources First?

 Attempting to resolve a situation with your human resources department should be the first step.

 By filing a complaint with human resources, you begin a paper trail that you can use to help your discrimination case, should the matter be overlooked.

 Human resources personnel, by law, must investigate discrimination complaints in the workplace.